Razboy20/CWHQVerificationBot/README.md

-# CodeWizardsHQ Verification Bot
+# Gamer Union Bot

-This bot is developed and maintained for the CodeWizardsHQ Discord by Razboy20.
+This bot is developed and maintained for the Gamer Union Discord by Razboy20.

 ## To Install